-Women's participation in social movements - unions, feminist, black movements or grassroots movements - has become a vector for significant change in the process of women's empowerment in our country.
+Women's participation in social movements - union, feminist, black or grassroots movements - has become a vector for significant change in the process of women's empowerment in Brazil.
 By acting in public, women exceed the limits of the domestic space, creating new situations inside the family, in the informal relationship of neighbourhoods, and in friendships.
-Women have begun to articulate differentiated struggles in relationship to men inside social movements, organising around "women's" issues, and using this as an entry point to question their own condition and the inequalities derived from this condition.
-In the collective process of empowerment of women there are new practices and new representations: changes of values, new attitudes in relation to work, to the family, in better conditions to experience self-esteem.
+Women have begun to articulate differentiated struggles in relationship to men inside social movements, organising around 'women's' issues, and using this as an entry point to question their own condition and the inequalities derived from this condition.
+In the collective process of empowerment of women there are new practices and new representations: changes of values, new attitudes in relation to work, to the family, and better conditions in which to experience selfesteem.
 The conquest of women's rights implies transformations that do not only modify the daily relationships between men and women, but also has provoked significant changes in social structures and therefore in the organisation of social life.
 The experience of these rights as part of daily life has meant social transformations of a material and symbolic order.

-Women's presence in unions and movements for labour rights has produced achievements that go beyond the general worker's fight for labour and social welfare laws.
-They illustrate the potential to transform unions into channels of expression and fight for equality in gender and race relations.
+Women's organising for labour rights has produced achievements that go beyond the general worker's fight for labour and social welfare laws.
+They illustrate the potential to transform unions into channels of expression and the fight for equality in gender and race relations.
 This potential is increased by the fact that institutionalised channels are spaces which are open for proposals from social movements for public policy implementation in Brazil.
-The performance of the Workers Women National Secretariat (SNMT) in the national trades union body CUT is an example of the transformation in the union movement.
-What was in the past a space for labour class struggles has become a space that has given rise to active engagement in shaping policies for gender and race equality in our country.
+The performance of the National Secretariat for Women Workers (SNMT) in the national trades' union body (CUT) is an example of transformation in the union movement.
+What was in the past a space for labour class struggles has become a space that has given rise to active engagement in shaping policies for gender and race equality in Brazil.
 Since its creation the SNMT has incorporated all the main campaigns waged by women and feminists, being a vanguard, for example, in the fight to legalise abortion in Brazil.
 However, the political relationship between workers of different categories and domestic workers within CUT is not easy.
 Many domestic employers are also affiliated in the same Central Union.
 Women who work in banks, or teachers, or civil servants are at the same time employers of domestic workers.
-This relationship between workers/boss and domestic workers in the same Central Union generates a tension in the union movement.
+This relationship between workers/bosses and domestic workers in the same Central Union generates a tension in the union movement.
 The rights claims of domestic workers are often blocked to maintain the privileges of employers.